decatile/reqresolve/README.md

-# reqresolve
+# bartender

 A lightweight CLI tool for pinning package versions based on historical requirements in Git repositories.

 ## What It Does

-reqresolve analyzes the history of your requirements.txt or pyproject.toml file and generates a new version with each package pinned to the exact version that was available at the time of its last change.
+bartender analyzes the history of your requirements.txt or pyproject.toml file and generates a new version with each package pinned to the exact version that was available at the time of its last change.
 This is especially useful for: